The TM home investor fund can be invested in on a stand-alone basis, or as part of a diversified portfolio

 As a PAIF, all of the fund’s income from property investment is exempt from corporation tax, which would normally be payable by an OEIC at 20%.
 This makes the fund very efficient for tax purposes and the investor is taxed upon the PAIF assets more or less as if they held those assets directly.
-This is particularly attractive for those investors holding the fund within tax-advantaged wrappers such as SIPP, ISA or Offshore Bond.
+This is particularly attractive for those investors holding the fund within tax-advantaged wrappers such as SIPP or ISA.

-Although the unit trust feeder fund doesn’t have the same corporation tax exemption enjoyed by the PAIF, it can also be held in SIPP, ISA and Offshore Bond.
+Although the unit trust feeder fund doesn’t have the same corporation tax exemption enjoyed by the PAIF, it can also be held in a SIPP or ISA.

 See the prospectus for more detailed information on taxation within the fund and taxation in the hands of the investor.
 This can be downloaded from the library.